jenhakk/PHP/web_development_part2/README.md

 The task was to program an element that utilizes database in the website.
 We kind of overdid this an ended up doing five different elements.

 My part was to create registration and login for the user and admin.
-It is executed using forms, JSON, SQL and sessions.
+It is executed using forms, AJAX, JSON, JQuery and SQL.

 **Elements were:**